Israel says Hezbollah crossed ‘red line’, strikes deep inside Lebanon

 According to Khodr, the Israeli response and whether it would hit military or civilian targets could signal a “tipping point” that will determine the trajectory of the border conflict that started on October 8.

-The Israeli security cabinet is expected to have a meeting later on Sunday to decide on a response to the rocket attack on a football field in Majdal Shams town in the Israeli-occupied Golan Heights on Saturday that killed at least 12 people.
+The Israeli security cabinet is expected to have a meeting later on Sunday to decide on a response to the rocket attack in Majdal Shams.

-In a video message from the site of the attack on Sunday morning, Israeli military chief Herzi Halevi reiterated the claim that an Iranian-made Falaq rocket – which has been employed by Hezbollah since the start of border fighting last October – carrying 53kg (116 pounds) warhead hit the football field.
+In a video message from the site of the attack on Sunday morning, Israeli military chief Herzi Halevi reiterated the claim that an Iranian-made Falaq rocket – which has been employed by Hezbollah since the start of border fighting last October – carrying a 53kg (116 pounds) warhead hit the football field.

 “This is a Hezbollah rocket.
 And whoever fires such a rocket into an urban area wants to kill civilians, wants to kill children,” he said.